R:pems.utils Plotting

 Both examples limit the plot range to the first 300 rows of the pems.1 dataset.

 In map 1 the supplied emission measurement, em.co2, is used as the z pemsPlot argument to generate a bubble plot.
-Other plot arguments are also used to modify the plot appearance, e.g. col.regions to change the palette coloring points, and then add.LonLatMap is used to add a same-location map, in this case an open street map tile.
+Other plot arguments are also used to modify the plot appearance, e.g. col.regions to change the palette coloring points, and then add.LonLatMap from loa is used to add a same-location map, in this case an open street map tile.

 In map 2, a route-path panel is used to plot the vehicle journey this time on a satellite image from bing which was recolored before plotting.